yyyyyano/BSUIR_PPOIS/README.md

-This is my private repository for some labs :)
+This is my public repository for some PPOIS labs :)

  ***yyyyyano***